 - Law enforcement violated your constitutional rights

-Retaining an experienced attorney is always a wise decision for those facing disorderly persons offenses as a skilled attorney will be able to review both the charges and facts surrounding your case to identify any possible legal defenses that may apply.
-Our legal team will develop a defense strategy to help identify legal grounds for dismissal of the charges, negotiate potential plea options, or even to represent you at trial should your case reach that stage of the litigation process.
+Retaining an experienced attorney is always a wise decision for those facing disorderly persons offenses, as a skilled attorney will be able to review both the charges and facts surrounding your case to identify any possible legal defenses that may apply.
+Our legal team will develop a defense strategy to help identify legal grounds for dismissal of the charges, negotiate potential plea options or even represent you at trial, should your case reach that stage of the litigation process.
 In addition, a defense attorney may help an individual explore alternative sentencing or diversionary programs in lieu of jail time or other consequences.
 For example, a person charged with possession of marijuana may be able to participate in a drug court program to avoid a conviction on their record.

 Skilled attorneys not only should be familiar with any and all legal defenses for your case but they should also have a strong familiarity with their local criminal justice system and court procedures.
 Many individuals may believe that municipal courts are less formal or less strict than criminal courts are.
 However, municipal prosecutors seek to obtain convictions just as aggressively as any other prosecutor, and municipal judges take court procedures just as seriously as any other judge.
 For this reason, if you have been accused of a disorderly persons offense, you want an attorney who is thoroughly familiar with the municipal court system in New Jersey.